ktauchathuranga/structure-map/README.md

 1. The keyboard shortcut can be customized by modifying the keybindings in VS Code.
 2. The markdown output format is customizable in the extension code.
+3. Ignored files and folders are detected using the `.gitignore` file in the root directory.

 ---